 Perhaps you can pay for an addition to a family member’s home as an area you will eventually move into.
 Maybe your family member can add-on a guest house or attached living quarters that can be rented out until you will live there.
 Remember that you may also need in-home medical care later in life, so you want to have funds set aside to cover this, and you want to be sure your future living place is accessible.

-One option; if you pay for the addition to the home, and it is rented out for years, maybe the rental income could be set aside to help offset any in-home medical care needed later.
+If you pay for the addition to the home and it is rented out for years, maybe the rental income could be set aside to help offset any in-home medical care needed later.
 Any arrangement that works for both you and your family can be discussed.

 Malaysia, of course, is not the only place where you can receive dignified, affordable care.
 There are many assisted living options in Mexico as well as overseas retirement care in the Philippines and personalized long-term care options in Thailand.